andres-moreno/reagent-modal/README.md

 # Some Comments on the Code #

-This is a minimal example that serves as amodel for a login form or more complex ones.
+This is a minimal example that serves as a model for a login form or more complex ones.
 Though I hate modal dialogs from a user perspective, we need to have a way to implement them.